daveloyall/opendylan/README.rst

   ./autogen.sh
   ./configure \
      --with-mps=/path/to/mps-kit \  # if using the HARP back-end
-     --with-gc=/path/to/boehm-gc-installation \ # if using the C back-end
+     --with-gc=/path/to/boehm-gc-installation \ # if using the C back-end #TODO not needed if using system-wide boehm-gc --prefix=/opt/opendylan-current make 3-stage-bootstrap sudo make install
-     --prefix=/opt/opendylan-current
-  make 3-stage-bootstrap
-  sudo make install